 You should never feed your dog a raw potato.
 White potatoes belong to the nightshade family of vegetables, which includes tomatoes.
 Like tomatoes, raw potatoes contain solanine, a compound that is toxic to some dogs.
 However, cooking a potato reduces the levels of solanine.

-If you do feed your dog a potato, it should be baked or boiled, with nothing added to it.
-Potatoes fried in oil, such as french fries or potato chips, or potatoes with butter or salt added to them are not healthy for dogs.
-If your canine companion has diabetes, he should not be given potatoes because they can cause blood sugar spikes.
+If you do feed your dog a potato, you’ll want to bake or boil the potato with no added ingredients (like salt or butter).
+Potatoes fried in oil, such as French fries or potato chips, or potatoes loaded up with butter or salt, are not healthy for dogs.
+(One potato chip isn’t going to harm your dog, but a whole bag of them is not a healthy choice for your pet.)
+If your dog has diabetes, it’s better to avoid feeding them potatoes entirely due how they can cause blood sugar to spike.

-A dog’s body is designed to get most of its nutrients from animal protein, so if you decide to feed your pup baked or boiled potatoes, it should be done in moderation.
+A dog’s body is designed to get most of its nutrients from animal protein, so if you decide to feed your dog baked or boiled potatoes, you should use them like a treat, make them an occasional addition to meals for variety, and always keep portions small.
 Giving a dog too many carbohydrates can result in obesity or other health problems.

-Sweet potatoes are a healthier option than white potatoes because they are much more nutritious.
-They contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.
+Sweet potatoes are a healthier option than white potatoes because they are much more nutritious than white potatoes.
+Sweet potatoes contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.